 Dr Barbara Musso is Branch Head for the Marine and Island Parks Branch, with responsibility to manage the 58 Australia’s Marine Parks, Christmas Island and Pulu Keeling Marine Parks and the Norfolk Island Marine Park.
 Barbara is on secondment from the CSIRO, where her position is Program Director for the Marine National Facility.

 Barbara has worked for 25 years at the interface between marine and environmental science and policy, planning and conservation.
 Before joining the CSIRO in 2017, Barbara was with the Australian federal Department of the Environment where she worked primarily in marine planning and conservation and in the Office of Water Science.

 Barbara has a PhD in Marine Biology from James Cook University and a Master of Public Administration from the Australia National University.

-In the past Karl has worked for both the Northern Territory and Australian governments in a range of roles including business management, accounting, system implementation, strategic planning and corporate services.
+In the past Karl has worked for both the Northern Territory and Australian governments in a range of roles including business management, accounting, system implementation, strategic planning, and corporate services.
 Karl has a Bachelor of Commerce from the University of Canberra and is a graduate of the Australian Institute of Company Directors.

 Branch Head – Kakadu and Strategic Reform Branch

 Shaun currently leads the Kakadu and Strategic Reform Branch in Parks Australia which manages, protects and conserves the iconic world-heritage Kakadu National Park, undertakes the remediation of Jabiru township and leads strategic reforms to support the Director of National Parks.
 The Branch works in close partnership with Traditional Owners, Indigenous corporations, local communities, the tourism industry, park users and other government agencies to achieve its objectives.
 In this role, Shaun is also a member of the Kakadu Board of Management.